felipe-longaray/Cyclic-Voltammetry-Data-Analysis/README.md

 2. Run `analyze_cv.R` in R or RStudio.
 3. The script will output the compiled graphs and save a consolidated `CV_Consolidated_Results.xlsx` data file.

+## Alternative Code (Multi-condition)
+This alternative contains a high-throughput R pipeline designed to validate and quantify surface modifications on Screen-Printed Electrodes (SPEs).
+It automatically parses multi-condition Cyclic Voltammetry (CV) data to track how distinct functionalization protocols (and varying incubation/reaction times) alter the thermodynamics and kinetics of electron transfer.
+*(Note: Specific biological targets and proprietary analyte identifiers have been obfuscated to generic "Functionalized" tags to protect ongoing, unpublished research).*

 ## Author
 **Felipe Longaray Kadel**
 *Materials Engineering Undergraduate - UFRGS*